solus-project/ypkg/man/package.yml.5.md

     If set, the package will be rebuilt again specifically to enable libraries to be optimised to use **Advanced Vector Extensions**.

-    The build will be configured with a library directory suffix of `avx2`, i.e. `/usr/lib64/avx2` or `/usr/lib32/avx2`.
+    The build will be configured with a library directory suffix of `haswell`, i.e. `/usr/lib64/haswell` or `/usr/lib32/haswell`.
 These libraries will be automatically loaded on the Solus installation if the hardware support is present.